The Dynamical Ensemble of the Posner Molecule is not Symmetric

 As our exhaustive search using structural relaxation failed to identify symmetric species, we then studied the dynamical properties of eight semi-stable Posner structures by \textit{ab initio} molecular dynamics (AIMD).
 Starting structures were obtained from the supposedly minimum energy structures in Ref.~\citenum{treboux2000existence}, resymmetrized and subjected to \textit{ab initio} structural optimisation (using DFT with the B3LYP hybrid functional and the BP86/Def2TZVPP/W06 basis set).
 At the end of the relaxation procedure, they had low forces on the atoms (of the order of $10^{-4}\;\text{eV}/$\AA).
 However, these structures did not correspond to energy minima, but were transition states of higher order instead.
 Distorting these structures along the normal modes associated with imaginary frequencies followed by further optimization of these structures resulted in the molecule tumbling to lower symmetries, as did the formation of these structures without the symmetry constraints.
 We considered the 8 unique molecular structures derived through the above procedure.
 These, along with the corresponding molecular point group symmetries, as obtained by the Visual Molecular Dynamics (VMD) software \cite{HUMP96} are displayed in Fig.~\ref{fig:all_structs}.
-The structures were then studied by AIMD using the same basis set and DFT functional as above, at two different temperatures, $298K$ (room temperature) and $315K$ (at the higher end of human metabolic temperatures), to see if they maintain their high symmetry or gave rise to high-symmetry species in the time average.
+We also performed vibrational spectrum calculations on these transition state structures, and compared them with an existing spectrum \cite{swift2018posner}, details of which can be found in the SI.
+The structures were then studied by AIMD using the same basis set and DFT functional as above, at two different temperatures, $298K$ (room temperature) and $315K$ (at the higher end of human metabolic temperatures), to see if they maintain their high symmetry or give rise to high-symmetry species in the time average.
 The molecules were allowed to evolve for a total time of about $24$ ps, in which the first $1.2$ ps -- or the first $5$\% of the total time -- were considered to be the equilibration phase of the molecule, and were not considered for subsequent analyses.
+Further details related to this particular choice of total simulation time is available in the SI.

 At the end of each of the eight dynamical runs, and at both the above-mentioned temperatures, the PM exhibited either a \ce{C_s} or a \ce{C_i} point group symmetry.
 Thus, it was understood that, even if the molecule is forced to exist in a relatively higher symmetry state, as imposed by our method, it will naturally tumble down to one of the lower symmetry states within picoseconds.
 This leads us to argue that any stable configuration of the PM is likely to exhibit lower symmetries at room temperature.